We all do our best to avoid it, but sometimes small businesses and the self-employed can end up with a penalty from HMRC.

 You need to register for Self Assessment by 5 October – read our guide on how to register and complete your Self Assessment if you’re unsure of what you need to do.

 The deadline for filing your tax return is 31 October for paper forms and 31 January for online returns.
 You must pay your tax bill by 31 January.
+Check out our full list of tax year dates you need to know when running a business.

 |How long since the deadline?||Penalty|